On the Chandrasekhar Limit in Generalized Uncertainty Principles: Discussion

 The theory of Doubly Special Relativity predicts the existence of a maximum momentum and a minimum length.
 This requirement should be realized via an appropriate modified uncertainty relation GUP* beyond the Heisenberg model which then allows explicit computations of various observable quantities in different physical frameworks.
 One explicit proposal of a new GUP* within this theory has been put forward in \cite{highergup} which constitutes the basic assumption of this paper that we have introduced in (\ref{newgup}).
 From a mathematical perspective, this actually constitutes a family of four uncertainty relations due to the possible combinations of the sign of the free parameters quantifying the deviations from the standard momentum-position commutation relation (only one of which is consistent with the Doubly Special Relativity requirements though) and of a certain sign in front of a square root when solving for the momentum.
 Therefore, the different applicability of these four possibilities calls for a quantitative assessment.
+Along the same line of thinking it was clarified in recent literature that specific choices of the sign of the free parameter in GUP lead to completely different cosmological dynamics with either a singularity or a bounce occurring \cite{gabriele}.

 In this paper, we have tried to describe a white dwarf in gravitational equilibrium in light of GUP*.
 First of all, we have applied some qualitative arguments and obtained that in the non-relativistic regime the Chandrasekhar mass is no longer reached as a limiting condition, and that the radius of the white dwarf is an increasing function of the mass; similarly to the context in which the GUP (\ref{gupeq}) was considered \cite{rsos}, this inconsistency with astrophysical observations is resolved when the Tolman-Oppenheimer-Volkoff equations are used.
 On the other hand, in the relativistic regime the Chandrasekhar mass can be identified already from a qualitative analysis, but only if a specific sign in front of the previously mentioned square root in (\ref{solp}) is considered; in the other case restoring this limit is not a trivial task as we have discussed with reference to Yukawa and Post-Newtonian corrections to the gravitational force, and indeed this scenario may be simply excluded as it seems to also require a not-so-natural corrections to the relationship between horizon radius and mass of a black hole in order to avoid the white dwarf from degenerating into that configuration.